Digital-Democracy-Alliance/flowback-backend/README.md

 ### Setup

-Add DJANGO_SECRET to environmental variables
+Add your DJANGO_SECRET to environmental variables

 #### Apply migrations